-Our list of six benefits are just a few of the advantages of e-learning, but so many more are present and why more educators and business owners are moving their courses online.
+Our list of six benefits are just a few of the advantages of e-learning, but so many more are present and why more modern educators and business owners are moving their courses online.

-Almost any industry and business can benefit from the advantages of online learning.
+Almost any industry can benefit from the advantages of online learning.
 The challenge isn’t in finding the reason to adopt online learning, instead, it’s finding the right LMS software platform to create your ideal learning environment.